 \subsection{Modification to TripPy encoder}

 The enhancements made to the BERT encoder within TripPy align with the principles of Context-Guided BERT.
-This methodology postulates that integrating contextual information within the computation of latent representation in self-attention networks (SAN) amplifies the elucidation of dependencies within neural representations, catalyzing enhanced performance across various tasks.
+This methodology postulates that integrating contextual information within the computation of latent representation in self-attention networks (SAN) strengthens dependencies across neural representations, leading to enhanced performance.

-In the previous section, it was noted that features extracted by CPM maintain a close association with the semantic structures within dialogue turns.
-Merging such features into the attention layer potentially directs the attention mechanism towards tokens integral to dialogue states.
+In the previous section, we note that features extracted by CPM maintain a close association with the semantic structures within dialogue turns.
+We thus hypothesize that merging such features into the attention layer potentially directs the attention mechanism towards tokens important to dialogue states.